 Genesis 19:6-8 And Lot went out at the door unto them, and shut the door after him, And said, I pray you, brethren, do not so wickedly.
 Behold now, I have two daughters which have not known man; let me, I pray you, bring them out unto you, and do ye to them as is good in your eyes: only unto these men do nothing; for therefore came they under the shadow of my roof.

-Lot was a righteous man, meaning he was a good man, and he must have loved his daughters greatly.
+Lot was a righteous man, meaning he was a very good man, and he must have loved his daughters greatly.
 Lot was not actually going to send his daughters out to the mob.
 This mob was not interested in sex, and Lot knew this.
 What Lot basically said was, “You can rape and kill my own daughters, but whatever you do, whatever you do, don’t mess with these strangers!”
-Lot was trying to get the mob to back off, but his words confirmed to the crowd that these were angels of God who were sent to destroy them, and the people of Sodom became more hostile.
+Lot was trying to get the mob to back off, but his words confirmed to the crowd his claim that these were angels of God who were sent to destroy them, and the people of Sodom became more hostile.

 Notice that Lot went outside to speak to the mob.
 He even shut the door as if he was going to speak with them privately, away from the angels.
 Clearly, Lot wasn’t afraid of these people, in fact, he was trying to help them.
 Lot was trying to get his friends and neighbors to back off, and he wanted to do so without the angels hearing what he said to the crowd, and what the crowd said to him.